etchteam/offline-ux/src/offline-workflow.md

 startup times and automate generating caches at build time to avoid manual effort and human error.

-## We've got problems
+## Problems with the current workflow

 The [implementation so far](/versioning-offline-content.html) has two problems.

 Firstly, developers have to remember to call `workbox injectManifest` to update the precache, every single time.
-This might not seem like much, but it'd be easy to forget and the consequence for forgetting would lead to out of date content being served which should never ever happen.
+This might not seem like much, but it'd be easy to forget and the consequence for forgetting would lead to out of date content being served.

 The second problem is less obvious, but you might have already noticed it if you looked at the browsers network tab 😬